DangerBlack/tts-exporter/README.md

 }
 ```

-Program can be run multiple time since skip already downloaded folders.
+The program can be run multiple times since skips already downloaded folders.
 You could check the outcome by looking into the detailed logs of the game.
-Some assets may be lost forever and impossible to backup.
+Some assets may be lost forever and impossible to back up.
-I suggest you to test incomplete backup to be sure if they works.
+I suggest you test incomplete backups to be sure they work.